Legal information about Family Violence laws and resources

 If the police think there is a good legal reason (called reasonable grounds) to believe that someone committed a crime, they must charge that person with a crime.
 This means the police may charge your partner, you, or both of you with a crime.

-The police must also contact Child Protection Services if they think your child or children have been harmed or are at risk of being harmed.
+The police must also make a referral to Child Protection Services if they think your child or children have been harmed or are at risk of being harmed.
 Child protection law says everyone must keep children safe from harm.
+If a child protection worker contacts you then it is important for you to understand the reason why there has been a referral and anything you can do to make sure your child is safe.
+You can get legal advice about child protection from a lawyer you would pay, or from Nova Scotia Legal Aid.
+You can get more information about child protection at nsfamilylaw.ca.

 If your partner is charged, the police can connect you with Victim Services.
 They can help support you.
 See the RESOURCES section below for more information.